 Content Warning: Cruel stepparents, bullying and violence

 Note: I received a free digital copy of the book from the publisher in exchange for an honest review

 16-year-old Aurora Darlington is an orphan.
 Mistreated by her adopted family and bullied at school, she dreams of running away and being free.
 But when she is kidnapped and dragged through a portal into a magical world, suddenly her old life doesn’t seem so bad.

 Avalonia is a dangerous land ruled by powerful mages and a cruel, selfish queen who will do anything to control all seven kingdoms — including killing anyone who stands in her way.
 Thrust headlong into this new, magical world, Aurora’s arrival sets plans in motion that threaten to destroy all she holds dear.

 With the help of a young fae, a magical pegasus, and a handsome mage, Aurora journeys across Avalonia to learn the truth about her past and unleash the power within herself.
 Kingdoms collide as a complicated web of political intrigue and ancient magic lead Aurora to unravel a shocking secret that will change her life forever.

 Age Range: 18+

 Top Ten Tuesday was created by The Broke and the Bookish in June of 2010 and was moved to That Artsy Reader Girl in January of 2018.
 It was born of a love of lists, a love of books, and a desire to bring bookish friends together.
 How it works is that each Tuesday the host assigns a topic and then posts their top ten list that fits the topic.
 Every blogger can create their own top ten (or 2, 5, 20, etc.) list as well and link to the host’s.
-The topic for April 16th, 2019 is: Rainy Day Reads.
-Since it is peak summer here, I decided to share my summer recommendations for 2019 instead.
+The topic for June 18th, 2019 was: Most Anticipated Releases of the Second Half of 2019.
+As I was on hiatus on that day, I decided to post about my anticipated releases today.